zeen101/leaky-paywall-custom-subscriber-fields/readme.txt

 An addon that lets you add custom subscriber fields to IssueM's Leaky Paywall WordPress plugin.
 For example: Add 'Organization' as a new field to track what organization a new subscriber belongs to.
 Note: this field only affects subscribers that are being added manually via the WordPress Dashboard.
 More info at http://LeakyPW.com

+You can follow this plugins development on [GitHub](https://github.com/IssueM/issuem-leaky-paywall-custom-susbcriber-fields-addon)

 == Installation ==

 1. Upload the entire `issuem-leaky-paywall` folder to your `/wp-content/plugins/` folder.